Memphis residents file lawsuit alleging abuses by Trump-backed task force

 People monitoring or filming their activities have also described being threatened and harassed, despite the legality of such activities.

-“Recording publicly visible law enforcement activity is a core First Amendment right,” Scarlet Kim, a senior staff attorney at the American Civil Liberties Union (ACLU), said in a press statement.
+“Recording publicly visible law enforcement activity is a core First Amendment right,” Scarlet Kim, a senior staff lawyer at the American Civil Liberties Union (ACLU), said in a press statement.

 Her organisation is involved in representing the plaintiffs in Wednesday’s lawsuit.